mspnp/aks-baseline/04-networking.md

 ### Resources

-* Regional Azure Firewall in Hub Virtual Network
+* Regional Azure Firewall in hub virtual network
-* Network Spoke for the Cluster
+* Network spoke for the cluster
-* Network Peering from the Spoke to the Hub
+* Network peering from the spoke to the hub
-* Force Tunnel UDR for Cluster Subnets to the Hub
+* Force tunnel UDR for cluster subnets to the hub
 * Network Security Groups for all subnets that support them

 ## Steps